bmanders716/bmanders716.github.io/cookbook.md

 Turnip Soup.

 _Ingredients_--1 quart of stock, or the boilings from mutton.
-               2†lb. of turnips.
+               2‡¨¢. of turnips.
                1 large onion.
-               Ω pint of cream, or good milk.
+               Ì†∞int of cream, or good milk.
                2 large slices of bread.
                Pepper and salt to taste.